uwinezaflorence20/Git-Advanced-Exercises2/test1.md

-this is the text that i am going to stash on the main
+this is the text that i am going to stash on the mainss and then what.